 - The tax code has four times more words than the Bible

-The study included the opinions of 600 small-business owners, employing 50 or fewer people in 2011.
+The study included the opinions of 600 small-business owners, employing 50 or fewer people.

-My sense: Travelers is on the right track, and is to be commended.
-Over-zealous government regulation is a threat to our collective political liberties, which is also a menace to our economic liberties.
+My sense: Over-zealous government regulation is a threat to our collective political liberties, which is also a menace to our economic liberties.
 Let’s wish the institute luck, and remember we must all participate in the public-policy process.

-From the Coach’s Corner, here are four resource links:
+From the Coach’s Corner, here is a myriad of resource links:

 “If you have ten thousand regulations you destroy all respect for the law.”